-- You must retain the original sales invoice for the campervan. - All new campervans must be registered with Elddis within 6 weeks of purchase.
+- You must retain the original sales invoice for the campervan. - All new campervans must be registered with Erwin Hymer Group UK within 6 weeks of purchase.
 Your retailer can forward this information to us.
-Please keep us informed of any name or address changes by using the Notification of Change to Name and Address form - The campervan must have an annual service and damp check carried out by an Elddis approved Retailer / Service Centre or NCC Approved workshop or NCC equivalent standard as set out in this handbook.
-Original invoices, service checklists and damp reports must be retained as proof that the annual services have been carried out in accordance with our warranty terms.
+Please keep us informed of any name or address changes by using the Notification of Change to Name and Address form. - The campervan must have an annual service and damp check carried out by an Erwin Hymer Group UK approved Retailer / Service Centre or NCC Approved workshop or NCC equivalent standard as set out in this handbook.
+Original invoices, service checklists and damp reports must be retained as proof that the annual services have been carried out in accordance with our warranty terms. - Service intervals: - a) In years 1, 2, and 4 through to 9 the service must be completed no more than 60 days either side of the anniversary of the date of purchase.

-Service intervals:

-- a) In years 1, 2, and 4 through to 9 the service must be completed no more than 60 days either side of the anniversary of the date of purchase. - In Years 3 and 10 the service must be completed no more than 60 days on or before the anniversary of the date of purchase and must not exceed this date. - c) For second owners the service in years 3 and 6 must be completed no more than 60 days on or before the anniversary of the original date of purchase.
-This date must not be exceeded. - d) No service interval should exceed 14 months. - e) Failure to service the vehicle within the specified time limits will invalidate your warranty.
+- b) In Years 3 and 10 the service must be completed no more than 60 days on or before the anniversary of the date of purchase and must not exceed this date. - c) For second owners the service in years 3 and 6 must be completed no more than 60 days on or before the anniversary of the original date of purchase.
+This date must not be exceeded. - No service interval should exceed 14 months. - e) Failure to service the vehicle within the specified time limits will invalidate your warranty.

-We would recommend that you have your service carried out by an Elddis Approved Retailer/Service Centre, who are able to assist you should warranty work be required.
-Should you choose to have your service carried out by a non Elddis Approved agent, an additional charge may be payable by the customer to cover the second inspection.
+We would recommend that you have your service carried out by an Erwin Hymer Group UK Approved Retailer/Service Centre, who are able to assist you should warranty work be required.
+Should you choose to have your service carried out by a non Erwin Hymer Group UK Approved agent, an additional charge may be payable by the customer to cover the second inspection.